-ABOUT ADVERTISING -There are now and then business men to be found in every community who do not or will not recognize the benefits to be derived from liberal advertising.
-They remind us of the boy in Groton, Conn., who was sent one morning last summer by his employer to New London with a bag of green corn to dispose of.
-The boy was gone all day, and at night returned with the bag unopened, which he dumped on the floor, saying, "There's your green corn; go and sell it vourself-1 con't" "Why" said the grocer, havn't you sold any?"
+ABOUT ADVERTISING .- There are now and then business men to be found in every community who do not or will not re guize the benefits to be derived from liberal advertising.
+They remind us of the boy in Groton, Conn , who was sent one sorning last summer by his employer to New London with a bag of green corn to at night returned with the bag unopened, which he dumped on the floor, saying, There's your green corn; go and sell it yourself-I can't" "Why" said the gro-cer, havn't you sold any?"
 "Sold any, no," said the boy "I've been all over New London with it; and nobody said anything about green corn.
-Two or three fellows asked me what I'd got it, my bag, and I told them twas none of their business.

-Those men who keep their "bac," and will not take pains to inform the public what they have to sell, are about as sagacious as the boy referred to - Mendviile
+Two or three fellows asked me what I'd got in my bag, and I told them 'twas none of their business.
+Those men who keep their "bas," and will not take pains to inform the public what they have to sell, are about as sagacious as the boy referred to - Meadville

-Josu Billings .- If a man wants tew git at his actual dimenshuns let him visit a grave yard.
+Josh Billings.-If a man wants few git at his actual dimenshuns let him visit a grave yard.

-If enny man wants tow be an olde bach elor, and git sick at a boarding house tay rn, and have a red haired chamber maid bring hiz water gruel tew him in a tin wash basin, I have alwas said, and stick tew it yet, he haz a perfek rit to do it cheat some way he ain't happy.
+If enny man wants tow be an olde bach elor, and git sick at a boarding house tay ern, and have a red haired chamber maid bring hiz water gruel tew him in a tin new company will push their line to Montwash basin, I have alwas said, and stick tew it yet, he haz a perfek rit to do it first begins tew take good care of it.
+This is good judgment! this iz! cheat some way he ain't happy.

-Owing tew the high price and skarcity ov yeal, in Nu York sitty, menny of the fust families is using arty fishal calves They say it helps to finish a leg of mutton fust rate.
+Owing tew the high price and skarcity ov veal, in Nu York sitty, menny of the fast families is using arty fishal calves They say it helps to finish a leg of mutton When a man looses hiz health then he